Table of Contents

 |Capacity||10 or 20 + 1 rounds||10 + 1 rounds|

-|Sights||Front: Elevation adjustment, protected post
+|Sights||Front: Elevation adjustment, protected post|

 Rear: Holland style

-|Front: National Match 0.62-inch blade
+|Front: National Match 0.62-inch blade|

 Rear: .0690 aperture with ½ MOA elevation adjustment

 The debate on FAL VS. M1A is one with quite a history.
-The two models we compared are only two out of many which exist in the catalogue of their respective manufacturers.
+The two models we compared are only two out of many which exist in the catalog of their respective manufacturers.
 One important thing to note is that the FAL is a battle rifle, and the M1A – although used in battle many times – is in the somewhat different category of semi-automatic rifle.
 There is a difference, and civilians would probably be more comfortable with a semi-auto than a rifle meant for combat.
 Over the years, FAL and M1A rifles have come in so many variations and designs that it is difficult to choose one over the other.

 Both are battle-proven, both are reliable, and nobody can deny that fact.
 So, as always, it comes down to the intended use of the shooter.
 For general purpose use, I suppose the M1A has some advantages over the FAL.
-Even though it may be less rugged, it also has less parts.
+Even though it may be less rugged, it also has fewer parts.
 That counts for a lot.
-Less parts equals less that can go wrong with the rifle.
+Fewer parts equals less that can go wrong with the rifle.
 The M1A’s sights can be adjusted with greater ease than those of the FAL.
 The M1A has more accessories available than the FAL.

 The bottom line is that it is up to you and your needs.
 Get yourself to a gun shop or a firing range, and see both of these rifles in action.
 Handle them, feel them, shoot them if you have the option, and see which one you take a liking to.
 Just as I wrote earlier – there is a reason why these rifles have been in production for such a long time.
 Both of them are great firearms, each with its advantages and disadvantages.
 With proper maintenance and care, they will both be able to last a good long time.
 Have fun, stay armed, and stay safe!